jonnonz1/nz-statute-book/acts/public/2003/health-practitioners-competence-assurance-act-2003.md

 ### 132 Further provisions relating to fees and levy
 (1) Any notice under section 130 or section 131 may at any time, by notice in the Gazette, be amended or revoked by the authority that issued the notice.
 (2) Every notice under section 130 or section 131 comes into force on a date specified in the notice, being not less than 28 days after the date of publication of the notice in the Gazette.
-(3) Every notice under section 130 or section 131 is a regulation for the purposes of the Regulations (Disallowance) Act 1989, but is not a regulation for the purposes of the Acts and Regulations Publication Act 1989.
+(3) A notice under section 130 or 131 is a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
 (4) Each authority must ensure that an up-to-date version of each notice that the authority has published under section 130 or section 131 is—
   (a) available on the Internet; and
   (b) available at the office of the authority during business hours, so that members of the public may—